-66 Development of the principles got momentum since Sustainable Finance (SF) Committee's Working Group kicked off with support of IFC and Mongolian Bankers Association (MBA) in May 2018.
+66 Development of the Cambodian Sustainable Finance Principles got momentum since the Sustainable Finance (SF) Committee's Working Group kicked off with the support of IFC and Mongolian Bankers Association (MBA) in May 2018.
 IFC and MBA's support was indispensable in organizing workshops and drafting the policy.
-Establishing SF Committee and getting bank CEOs and regulators' attention and involvement was a key to obtain endorsement for introducing the sustainable finance principles.
+Establishing the SF Committee and getting bank CEOs' and regulators' attention and involvement was key to obtaining endorsement for introducing the sustainable finance principles.